bable5/git-workshop/docker-reveal/md/git-workshop.markdown

 ## Exercise: Create a repo

-* Make a directory to hold you're repo
+* Make a directory to hold your repo
 * `cd` into the directory and run
 ```bash
 $> git init